 Gross negligence, dereliction of duty, breach of public trust.

-Every single one of those, according to Justice Story, every single one of those are our reasons why you impeach.
+Every single one of those, according to justice story, every single one of those are reasons why you impeach.

 John Costman breached every duty he had, certainly dereliction of duty, certainly gross negligence.

-For goodness sake, there were two subpoenas and three preservation orders in place, and under his watch, four hundred and twenty-two backup tapes were destroyed.
+For goodness sake, there were two subpoenas and three preservation orders in place.

 And it seems to me, Jason's exactly right.

-How is it possible, Congressman Chaffetz, that the IRS commissioner is willing to appear at a second hearing that you're gonna have in June and the IRS telling politico that the commissioner is not able to prepare adequately for this morning's hearing?
+How is it possible, Congressman Chaffetz, that the IRS commissioner is willing to appear at a second hearing that you're going to have in June and the IRS telling Politico that the commissioner is not able to prepare adequately for this morning's hearing?

 Excuse me, but didn't he know about this for a long time?

-Yeah, and as Jim Jordan pointed out in in some of his comments, uh, you know, with his kind of record, you know, what's he gonna say?
+And as Jim Jordan pointed out in some of his comments, you know, with his kind of record, you know, what's he going to say?

-And he was invited by the judiciary chairman to come and testify and tell his side of the story, and he opted not to not to attend.
+And he was invited by the judiciary chairman to come and testify and tell his side of the story.

 Yeah.